telerik/blazor-docs/getting-started/server-blazor.md

 **C#**
 @[template](/_contentTemplates/common/js-interop-file.md#register-telerik-service-server)

 5\.
-In the `~/_Imports.razor` file, add the `@using` directives below&mdash;this configures the project to recognize the Telerik components in all files.
+In the `~/_Imports.razor` file, add the `@using` directives below.
+This configures the project to recognize the Telerik components in all files.
+You can register one or both icon namespaces, depending on the [icon type you will be using]({%slug general-information/font-icons%}).

 **_Imports.razor**

     @using Telerik.Blazor
     @using Telerik.Blazor.Components
+    @using Telerik.FontIcons
+    @using Telerik.SvgIcons

 7\. @[template](/_contentTemplates/common/get-started.md#root-component-telerik-layout)

 8\. @[template](/_contentTemplates/common/get-started.md#root-component-main-layout)

 Now your Blazor Server project can use the Telerik UI for Blazor components.

 ## Step 5: Add a Component to a View